kouphax/yobriefca.se/source/data/screencasts/001-starter-for-10-play-2-part-one.html.markdown

 Play!
 2 is a Java/Scala framework based on a lightweight, stateless, web-friendly architecture for highly-scalable applications.
 In this episode we will look at

 - Introduction to Play!
 2,
-- Downloading & Installating Play!
+- Downloading & Installing Play!
 - Using PVM (Play Version Manager) to Install Play!
 - A brief tour of the command line interface.